Information for younger jobseekers

 Under the Youth Guarantee a range of initiatives are being put in place.

-The qualifying period for JobsPlus (called JobsPlus Youth) for jobseekers under 25 is 4 months from 1 January 2015.
-It will remain at 12 months for other jobseekers.
+The qualifying period for JobsPlus (called JobsPlus Youth) for jobseekers under 25 is 4 months.
+(It remains at 12 months for other jobseekers.)
 Eligible young people will be given certification that they qualify for the JobsPlus subsidy and they can use this when applying for jobs.

 Where to apply

-You apply for Jobseeker's Benefit or Jobseeker's Allowance to your Intreo centre or social welfare local office.
+You apply for Jobseeker's Benefit or Jobseeker's Allowance to your Intreo Centre or Social Welfare Branch Office.